trilitech/tezos-developer-docs/docs/tutorials/mobile/part-2.md

       root.render(<App />);
       ```

-   1. Modify the default **package.json** default scripts to use Vite instead of default react scripts.
+   1. Modify the default **package.json** default scripts to use Vite instead of the default React scripts:

       ```json
         "scripts": {